Article summary

 - Lost profits due to higher operating costs.

-- Risk exposure to rising electricity rates
+- Risk exposure to rising electricity rates .

-- Improved sustainability credentials.
+- Missed sustainability improvements.

 What forward-thinking businesses are doing now